Travira Air

 Travira Air (IATA: TR) is an airline based in Jakarta, Indonesia.
 It operates charter flights between Indonesian cities and other Asian countries.
-It is a small/midsize operator.
+It is a midsize operator.

-Travira's aircraft are used for long-term deals with major mineral companies, such as ExxonMobil, West Natuna Consortium, and mining companies in Sumbawa and East Kalimantan.
+Travira's aircraft are used for long-term deals with major mineral companies, such as LNG Tangguh, West Natuna Consortium, and mining companies in Sumbawa and East Kalimantan.
 Travira Air is listed in category 1 by Indonesian Civil Aviation Authority for airline safety quality.

 Travira Air use the ATR 72 to operate charter flight between Halim-Matak route for mineral companies.
+Their Viking DHC6-400 Amphibian and Cessna 208 Amphibian operates charter flights between Denpasar-Benete route for a mining company in West Sumbawa.

+Destinations

+As of 2025, Travira Air serves charter flights to other cities in Kalimantan and Papua.